Cneale92/connor-neale-SQL-Employee-Tracker/README.md

 Once PostgreSQL is installed on your computer, you will need to initialise the 'employee_db' database and seed data into it.
 To do so, enter the following commands once navigated to the project folder in your terminal:

 1. 'psql -U postgres' - This will start PostgreSQL.
 Enter your password if you set one up.
-2. '\i main/db/schema.sql' - To set up the 'employee_db' database.
+2. '\i schema.sql' - To set up the 'employee_db' database.
-3. '\i main/db/seed.sql' - To seed the 'employee_db' database with some employee information.
+3. '\i seed.sql' - To seed the 'employee_db' database with some employee information.

 The last step is to run the application by entering: